 10.71.2.1 General

 If an MLD supports MAC Header Anonymization, then it shall support EPP epoch operation.
+An AP MLD that enables BPE FA mechanisms shall support exactly one EPP group.
+An AP MLD that enables CPE FA mechanisms but not BPE FA mechanisms shall support at least one EPP group [2390].

-EPP epoch operation enables the AP MLD and non-AP MLD to periodically change fields that might identify a device (e.g., STA address, AID, PN, SN, etc.) and synchronize when those changes occur, of individually addressed frames transmitted by MLDs.
+EPP epoch operation enables an AP MLD and non-AP MLDs to coordinate periodic changes to fields of individually addressed frames transmitted by those devices that might facilitate their identification (e.g., STA address, AID, PN, SN, etc.) [2135].

 At any given time, an AP MLD shall not assign an associated non-AP MLD to more than one EPP group.
 A non-AP MLD shall not request to be assigned to more than one EPP group at a time.
-A non-AP MLD, which is a member of an EPP group, and its associated AP MLD shall both anonymize the selected fields of the individually addressed frames according to the group EPP epoch settings as defined in 10.71.3 (Establishing CPE MAC header anonymization parameter sets), 10.71.5 (MAC header anonymization and transmitting functions), 10.71.6 (MAC header anonymization and receiving functions), 10.71.7 (Frame anonymization and AID), and 10.71.8 (BSS privacy enhancements operations).
+A non-AP MLD, which is a member of an EPP group, and its associated AP MLD shall both anonymize the selected fields of the individually addressed frames according to the group EPP epoch settings as defined in 10.71.3 (Establishing CPE MAC header anonymization parameter sets), 10.71.4 (Establishing BPE MAC header anonymization parameter sets) [2392], 10.71.5 (MAC header anonymization and transmitting functions), 10.71.6 (MAC header anonymization and receiving functions), 10.71.7 (Frame anonymization and AID), and 10.71.8 (BSS privacy enhancements operations).